charlesneimog/Awesome-Pd/docs/objects/spell.md

 # spell

-`spell` takes any message and converts each containing digit and character to UTF-8 (Unicode) values (`spell` doesn't understand non-integer float messages).
-The 1st argument sets the minimum output size.
-If the input doesn't "spell" to the minimum, the output is filled with characters (32 space character by default and specified by 2nd argumment).
+The `spell` object converts incoming messages, character by character, into their corresponding UTF-8 (Unicode) integer values.
+It can process symbols and lists of numbers/characters, outputting a list of integers.
+Optionally, the output can be padded to a minimum size with a specified fill character, making it useful for formatting text data.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>cyclone</code> and install it.
 Then create an object with `declare -lib cyclone -path cyclone`.
 Finally, use `spell` or any other object from `cyclone`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-cyclone/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>